juliakroger/juliakroger/README.md

 # 👋 Hi there

-I'm Júlia Kroger, a passionate software developer.
-I currently work as a Senior Software Developer at Seedify. </br>
-With 7+ years of experience in the javascript field, I've had the opportunity to work on various exciting projects and explore different technologies.
+I'm Júlia, a passionate software developer.
+With over 7 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/juliakroger)
 [Portfolio](https://juliakroger.netlify.app/)

 # 🚀 Expertise